Construction Firm to Pay $76,000 in Overtime Wages

 WHD noted that under the FLSA, hours worked includes all time an employee must be on duty, or on the employers premises, or at any other prescribed place of work, from the beginning of the first principal work activity to the end of the last principal activity of the workday.

-If something similar has happened to you, contact an overtime wage lawyer from Phillips Dayes Law Firm PC by calling or texting 1-800-706-3000 and asking for attorney Trey Dayes.
+If something similar has happened to you, contact an overtime wage lawyer from Phillips Law Group by calling or texting 1-800-706-3000.
+Free consultation by phone.
+No fees to start your case.
+No fees unless we win your case.